-There are a couple ways to find out if a license is legit.
+There are a couple of ways to find out if a license is legit.
 For one, some licensing bodies publish a list of all licensees right on their own website.
 The UK Gambling Commission is a great example.
-They have a licensee search function right here that you can use to verify whether or not any specific betting website holds a valid license.
+They have a licensee search function here that you can use to verify whether or not any specific betting website holds a valid license.

 9. Mimics some other well-known bookmaker

 If you notice that a betting website looks eerily similar to some other bookmaker, there are two possibilities.
 The less sinister of these is that both books are owned by the same company.
 A little research can clear that up quickly if that is indeed the case.

 The other possibility is that it is a rogue sportsbook that is purposely mimicking some other brand for the sole purpose of piggy-backing off its reputation.
 Yes, this really does happen.
 I have seen it myself.
 No legitimate website would purposely try to confuse its customers into thinking it is actually some other well-known brand.